-Recommended prior knowledge: Admission requirements: good knowledge in mathematics and statistics, similar to module governed by examination Mathematik für Informatiker 2 regulations (StuFPO) good programming skills in JAVA (or C++) • good knowledge in data communication, similar to module KTR- Datkomm-B solid methodological know-how in planning and execution of software projects, similar to the module "Software Engineering Lab" (SWT-SWL-B) Module Introduction to Parallel and Distributed Programming (DSG- PKS-B) - recommended Module Data communication (KTR-Datkomm-B) - recommended
+Recommended prior knowledge: Admission requirements: good knowledge in mathematics and statistics, similar to module Mathematik für Informatiker 2 good programming skills in JAVA (or C++) good knowledge in data communication, similar to module KTR- governed by examination regulations (StuFPO) GIK-M solid methodological know-how in planning and execution of software projects, similar to the module "Software Engineering Lab" (SWT-SWL-B) Module Introduction to Parallel and Distributed Programming (DSG- PKS-B) - recommended Module Data communication (KTR-Datkomm-B) - recommended

+Module Foundations of Internet Con recommended Module Mathematics for Computer MfI-2) - recommended Module Software Engineering Lab Science 2 (Linear Algebra) (KTR- Frequency: every semester Recommended semester: 2.
+Minimal Duration of the Module: 1 Semester

+KTR Master Project Software Systems Science (6 ECTS) 4,00 Weekly Contact

+Mode of Delivery: Hours

+Lecturers: Prof. Dr. Udo Krieger

+Language: English/German

+Frequency: every semester

+Learning outcome:

+The details are sketched previously.

+Contents:

-Module Mathematics for Computer MfI-2) - recommended Module Software Engineering Lab Science 2 (Linear Algebra) (KTR- (SWT-SWL-B) - recommended Frequency: every semester Recommended semester: 2.
-Minimal Duration of the Module: 1 Semester Module Units KTR Master Project Software Sys Mode of Delivery: Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every semester Learning outcome: stems Science 6,00 Weekly Contact Hours The details are sketched previously 1.
-Contents: Important skills regarding the plann communication technologies, thei in next generation networks can on projects subject to stringent time ar objectives, similar to an industrial p phase and based on an autonomou teamwork project to solve advanced new communication services assoc professorship. ing, development and implementation ir advanced services, and the relation ly be learnt by team oriented devel nd resource contraints, and clear de roject environment.
-After a short tra- us working mode, students will lear d communication tasks and to impli- stated with current research issues tion of new ed protocols opment evelopment aining n by a ement of the The organization of the project is following the framework of industry.
+Important skills regarding the planning, development and implementation of new communication technologies, their advanced services, and the related protocols in next generation networks can only be learnt by team oriented development projects subject to stringent time and resource contraints, and clear development objectives, similar to an industrial project environment.
+After a short training phase and based on an autonomous working mode, students will learn by a teamwork project to solve advanced communication tasks and to implement new communication services associated with current research issues of the professorship.

+The organization of the project is following the framework of industry.
 It comprises definition, preparation, implementation and presentation phases.
 An incremental processing is performed like in industrial projects.
 It means • a segmentation into specific work packages, • its division into tasks and subtasks including milestones • the presentation of intermediate results • a final report with presentation and an individual colloquium to defend the outcome.

 Research and development tasks are related to current research issues in "Future Generation Internet" and will be integrated into the module.
 An actual list of studied topics and related references are presented in the first lecture.

-The language of the course wil be a announced during the first lecture.
-Literature: A reference list will be provided in t he first meeting of the project.
+The language of the course wil be announced during the first lecture.

+Literature: A reference list will be provided in the first meeting of the project.
-Examination

-Coursework Assignment and Colloquium / Duration of Examination: 30 minutes

-Duration of Coursework: 4 months

-prerequisites for module examination:

-Regelmäßige Teilnahme an der Lehrveranstaltung

-Description: The course duration is one semester.
+Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 4 months prerequisites for module examination: Regelmäßige Teilnahme an der Lehrveranstaltung Description: The course duration is one semester.
 The assessment of the module covers the results of the project report, written either as groupwork or on an individual basis by the student, the project presentation, and the final colloquium arranged on an individual basis.
 The language of the course and its examination is announced during the first lecture.